Kristina01111000/Drws_site/README.md

 - give people the option between the app and the scorecard site? -> have a line like "download our scorecard app here or get a copy of the scorecard here" -> on both the site and in the emails on monday:
 - double check that he knows the unsubscribe issue is not a problem

+- come up with other ideas for the site if he doesn't have the email list ready